Polio Vaccine Pioneer Jonas Salk Dead at 80

 ``There have to be people who are ahead of their time,″ Salk once said. ``And that is my fate.″

 Working at the University of Pittsburgh in the 1950s, Salk became a hero to millions of Americans when he ignored scientific doubters and used killed virus to develop the first polio vaccine.

 During the first half of the 20th century, epidemics of paralytic poliomyelitis swept the United States repeatedly.
 Polio viruses infected thousands of Americans annually, causing widespread fear, killing some young victims and condemning many others to iron lungs, leg braces and years of rehabilitation.

-Salk’s injectable vaccine was declared effective in 1955, and polio’s toll plunged. ``What had the most profound effect was the freedom from fear,″ Salk said as he prepared to celebrate the 40th anniversary of the announcement on April 12.
+Salk’s injectable vaccine was declared effective in 1955, and polio’s toll plunged. ``What had the most profound effect was the freedom from fear,″ Salk said in 1995, as he prepared to celebrate the 40th anniversary of the announcement.